-There are a number of counterparties to which two or three of the Swedish banks are exposed at any given time.
+There are a number of counterparties to which two or three of the Swedish banks are exposed at any given time. same counterparty is a possible source of risk concentration in the banking system.
+There are few counterparties to which all four of the banks are exposed at any time, but there

-Direct contagion effects within the Swedish banking system